20 x 25 cm / 8 x 10″

 Most of the photographs were taken in the former German Democratic Republic.

-Several thoughts or paths are brought together in this series.
-It all came together in the color lab where I was printing negative images of the originally positive photographs.
-When the first print came out of the machine, I was very surprised.
-It was as if this image was emanating a certain universal silence.
+It all came together in the color lab where I was printing negative images of the originally positive photographs (taken in daylight).
+When the first print came out of the machine, I was very surprised, and very excited.
 The apples hanging on their branches looked like planets on their orbits, surrounded by darkness.
-That was exactly what I was looking for.
+A certain universal silence was emanating from the print.
+This was exactly what I was looking for.

-I wanted all the prints to be very dark.
-I wanted this contrast so it would be as if a lonesome car passed by at night with very strong spotlights or as if huge distant universal floodlights searched the silent earth.
-I wanted the prints to look as if they were taken during such a night, where one scents danger even though there might not be any so one’s own fear and imagination act like amplifiers.
-At night outer details are swallowed by darkness so all of a sudden one fundamentally depends on the auditory sense.
-The darkness makes one highly alert for it might speak to us.
-Therefore, I wanted the images to sound.
+I wanted dark skies and I wanted a light source – as if a lonesome car passed by at night or as if huge distant floodlights searched the silent earth.
+In such dark nights in unknown surroundings, alone in forests or on fields, one senses danger everywhere, even where there might not be any at all.
+One’s own fears, fantasies and imagination emerge from the inner dephts and act like amplifiers.
+External details are swallowed by the darkness, so all of a sudden one fundamentally depends on the auditory sense again.
+The darkness makes us highly alert as if every sound or shadow might speak directly to us.

-The apple tree is loaded with significance.
+The apple tree is charged with significance.
 It is the Tree of Knowledge; it stands for The Fall of Man.
-It stands for seduction.
-It stands for all those promises: magnificent ones, imploded ones, empty ones.
+It stands for seduction and promises: magnificent ones, imploded ones, empty ones.

-There are cranes here, which on their winter migration to Spain gather by the thousands and thousands in some villages in Brandenburg.
-I already made several series on birds, so I really wanted to see the gathering of these majestic birds.
-I’m still amazed by the fact that migratory birds orientate themselves by the stars.
+There are cranes here, that gather by the thousands and thousands in some villages in Brandenburg on their winter migration.
+I have already done several series on birds, so I wanted to observe the gathering of these majestic birds.
 When cranes fly, the air is full of their calls.
-Even though you might not see them in the darkness you still can hear them fly.
+Even though you might barely see them in the dark, you still can hear them fly.